shahidptv/sanity/README.md

 	npm create sanity@latest -- --template clean --create-project "Sanity Project" --dataset production

+You can rename Sanity Project in above comman with your project name.

 During Installation Setup Process these Steps will be followed:

 Create an account.
 Select a login provider from the list of options, and confirm with Enter.
 After creating an account in the browser, come back to the command line window.